AI Workshop: learn to build apps with AI →

 }

-Now your default font is that one, and you can use font-bold for example or font-medium to set various sizes.
+Now your default font is set, and you can use font-bold, font-medium, and similar classes to set various weights.

 Lessons in this unit: